-That is, given an agent φ , which receives a reward r_a for each action a.
-Let's assume that φ wants to maximize its total reward (for instance, explore the world as much as possible, or collect items in an environment).
+That is, given an agent φ , which receives a reward r_a for each action a, according to the current world state.
+Let's assume that φ wants to maximize its total reward (for instance, explore the world as much as possible, or collect items in a virtual environment).
 Given now a system S, with an objective O (for instance, generate music with a certain characteristic).
-The implicit cooperation problem is: how can we induce agent φ to accomplish objective O?
-In this paper we present a solution for emergent music generation.
+The implicit cooperation problem under study in this paper is: how can the system S induce agent φ to accomplish objective O?